 You can use memes to promote a sale, special offer, or announce an event via your emails.

-The brand - Function of Beauty sells customizable skin, hair and beauty products by visually recreating their social media look and feel in emails as well with funny memes.
+The brand - Function of Beauty sells customizable skin, hair, and beauty products by visually recreating their social media look and feel in emails as well as funny memes.
 Here’s an example of this:

 3. Memes in social media marketing